 - restrict personal use of IT resources to non-work hours (employees only.);

-- install and run anti-virus software with current anti-virus definitions (student-owned and faculty/staff personal computers.)
+- install and run anti-virus software with current anti-virus definitions.

 Personal web site "terms and conditions" have additional responsibilities set forth in separate policies.
 CSB/SJU students see J-Book or Bennie Book.
 Employees see the appropriate employee handbook.

 Revocation of Access Privileges:

 Anyone who has been granted a username will have their access privileges denied, restricted, or revoked for any of the following activities: